ds5678/ModComponentExtractor/README.md

 The Program takes exactly one argument

 On Windows, either:
-* Drop a modcomponent file to extract it into a folder
+* Drop a modcomponent file onto the exe to extract it into a folder
-* Drop a folder to compress it into a modcomponent file
+* Drop a folder onto the exe to compress it into a modcomponent file

 On Mac / Linux, either:
 * Pass a modcomponent file path as an argument in the terminal to extract it into a folder